 The holistic evaluation is an in-depth analysis that includes review of both qualitative and quantitative information, typically for multiple solution alternatives.
-In most cases the holistic evaluation will consider a solution alternative that addresses known asset condition needs in the most targeted manner possible, as well as a more comprehensive solution alternative that addresses additional known issues and potential future asset condition needs.
+The holistic evaluation will consider a Base Alternative identified during initial scoping that addresses only the immediate asset condition needs in the most targeted manner possible, and in most cases will also consider more comprehensive solution alternatives that address additional less-immediate known issues and anticipated future needs in an efficient and cost-effective manner.

-The goal of the holistic evaluation is to determine which needs will be addressed by an asset condition project, if practical and when feasible, while also considering an asset's needs over its life span.
+The goal of the holistic evaluation is to identify the most efficient and cost-effective solution that considers not only the immediate needs, but also opportunities to address other needs when practical and feasible.
 The overarching objective is to minimize adverse effects on the system, environment, customers, and communities while maintaining cost-effectiveness.
 Qualitative and/or quantitative evaluations, including cost-benefit analysis, may be performed to assess multiple viable, cost-effective alternatives, including as required by regulatory processes.
-This process is necessarily iterative as there may be criteria for selection of the preferred alternative that conflict.
+This process is necessarily iterative as there may be criteria for selection of the preferred alternative that conflict with each other.
 For example, the initial capital cost for a solution is a critical criterion for decision-making, but the solution with the lowest up front capital cost may be disadvantageous from a constructability or environmental perspective or may fail to take advantage of a broader scope that has a lower long-run lifecycle cost for customers.

 Under some situations, the factors considered during the Holistic Evaluation phase may be simplified.
 For example, an asset condition issue that poses a significant risk to the public and/or to the reliability of the transmission system (e.g., an overhead transmission structure destabilized by third-party damage; failure of key equipment at a substation) will require a pro-active and immediate solution.
-Similarly, for some projects, typically those that involve a straightforward direct replacement of a particular transmission component, only a single cost-effective solution may be viable.
+Similarly, for some projects, typically those where the Base Alternative involves a straightforward direct replacement of a particular transmission component, a single cost-effective solution may be optimal if there is no larger alternative that is anticipated to have a lower life-cycle cost, better performance, or otherwise address a combination of asset condition needs in a more cost-effective manner.
 In such a case, an extensive comparative analysis of solution alternatives is unnecessary and a solution can be selected simply on the basis of viability and lowest overall cost.